 Like many southwest Florida communities, Naples brings together the best of shopping, recreation, and beautiful white sand beaches.
 But residents here would definitely argue that Naples offers the best versions of all three.

-Historic downtown Naples is filled with with high-end shoppes and boutiques.
-The surrounding areas are littered with championship level golf courses.
+Historic downtown Naples is filled with high-end shops and boutiques.
+The surrounding areas are littered with championship-level golf courses.
 And this location along the southern Gulf Coast of Florida boasts some of the most stunning beaches you will find anywhere.

-It’s actually difficult to find anything about Naples that isn’t absolutely perfect.
-And the fishing is pretty great too!
+It’s actually difficult to find anything about Naples that isn’t absolutely perfect!

-Naples is located just under an hour straight south of Fort Myers, and about half an hour north of Marco Island.
+Naples is located off I-75, a little less than an hour south of Fort Myers, and about half an hour north of Marco Island.
 This makes Naples the southernmost metropolitan area along the Gulf Coast of Florida.

-There is a small municipal airport located right in Naples, but the closest major airport is located about 30 miles north in Fort Myers.
-As for local highways, US-41 runs right through the heart of town and I-75 is the closest Interstate.
+There is a small municipal airport located right in Naples, but the closest major airport is Southwest Florida International Airport (RSW) in Fort Myers.

 History of Naples